 Airtime has been intended to provide a solution for a wide range of broadcast projects, from community to public and commercial stations.
 The scalability of Airtime allows implementation in a number of scenarios, ranging from an unmanned broadcast unit accessed remotely through the Internet, to a local network of machines accessing a central Airtime storage system.
-Airtime supports the playout of files in both the commonly used MP3 format and the open, royalty-free equivalent Ogg Vorbis.
-Airtime manages the Liquidsoap stream generator, which is at the heart of the system.
-Liquidsoap generates streams from files in the Airtime media archive, which is indexed in a PostgreSQL database.
-Live shows are automatically recorded with Ecasound, using the soundcard line input.
-Editors and station controllers can use Airtime to build playlists and manage files (upload, add metadata, manage advertisements) inside the station or via the Internet, using a standard web browser such as Mozilla Firefox or Google Chrome.
+Airtime supports the playout of lossy compressed audio files in both MP3 and AAC formats and the open, royalty-free equivalent Ogg Vorbis.
+It also supports playout of lossless FLAC and WAV format audio files.

+Airtime manages the Liquidsoap stream generator at the heart of the system.
+Liquidsoap generates streams from files in the Airtime library, which is indexed in a PostgreSQL database, as well as any remote input streams that you specify.
+Live shows are automatically recorded with Ecasound, using the sound card line input.
+News editors, DJs and station controllers can use Airtime to build playlists or smart blocks and manage media files (upload, edit metadata, manage advertisements) inside the station or via the Internet.